Possessed (band): Legacy and influence

 Author Daniel Ekeroth expanded on Lee's assessment of the 1984 Death Metal demo in his book, Swedish Death Metal:

 Possessed's association with Debbie Abono would be a "first" for both sides: Abono would be the band's first manager, and Possessed were Abono's first managed signed band.
 A grandmother in her mid-fifties at that time, Abono had no previous connection to heavy metal music other than as a concert designated driver for her daughters, one of whom was a girlfriend of guitarist Larry LaLonde.
 Due to generation gap, Abono also had limited awareness of the sometimes blasphemous themes of heavy metal, and was allegedly offended upon reading the lyric sheet of Seven Churches.
 Nevertheless, she agreed to manage and represent Possessed as long as Becerra and LaLonde finished high school commitments.
 Although the group's relationship amongst themselves and their first manager would reach points of discord and eventual termination, Abono would go on to manage additional bands in the Bay Area thrash metal scene like Exodus, Vio-lence and Forbidden Evil, as well as death metal bands like Chicago's Broken Hope and Florida's Cynic and Obituary.

 While Possessed's first album, Seven Churches, was praised for its speed and the brutality of the vocals, the second album, Beyond the Gates, disappointed both fans and critics alike.
 Released on Halloween of 1986, the album was not as powerful and as influential as its predecessor, and the band's popularity suffered because of it.

-Original line-up today

-Vocalist and former bassist Jeff Becerra continues to play a role in the death, black, and thrash metal scenes.
-He received a degree in labor studies and plans to attend law school.
-He revamped the band in 2007.
+The band members themselves expressed disappointment in the release, in general, and the sound production in particular.

+Other projects

 In 1993, former drummer Mike Sus retired from music to pursue other careers, going on to get a degree in psychology and is helping injured people to live a normal everyday life.
 He is also a drug addiction counselor.

-Former lead guitarist Larry LaLonde joined the Bay Area thrash metal band Blind Illusion which released The Sane Asylum in 1988, after which Lalonde with Blind Illusion bassist Les Claypool went on to form the influential funk metal band Primus in 1989.
+Former guitarist Larry LaLonde joined the Bay Area thrash metal band Blind Illusion which released The Sane Asylum in 1988, after which LaLonde went on to join the influential funk metal band Primus in 1989 (led by former Blind Illusion bassist Les Claypool).

-In 1995, former rhythm guitarist Mike Torrao joined a new death metal band, Infanticide, but never released any songs to the public.
+In 1995, former guitarist Mike Torrão joined a new death metal band, Infanticide, but never released any songs to the public.
 Infanticide broke up in 1997.
 He has since worked as a landscaper and plays music only in his spare time.
 As of 2008, Torrao is working with the band INaCAGE in the San Francisco Bay Area.